Haneen-Elbendary/Natours/README.md

 ---

 ### 🚀 Future Improvements
 This project is continuously evolving, and I plan to enhance its functionality with several new features, including:

-- **Sign-Up Form**: I will implement a sign-up form similar to the login form.
+✅ **Sign-Up Form with Email Verification**: **Completed** – I have successfully implemented a sign-up form, similar to the login form, with full email verification on both the front end and back end.
 - **Tour Reviews**: On the tour detail page, users who have taken a tour will be able to add a review directly on the website via a dedicated form.
 - **Booking Restrictions**: The booking section on the tour detail page will be hidden if the current user has already booked the tour, preventing duplicate bookings at the model level.
 - **Like & Favorite Tours**: I will add a "like tour" functionality, allowing users to save their favorite tours to a dedicated page.